List of Rugby World Cup red cards

-A total of 25 red cards have been issued during Rugby World Cup tournaments since the first in 1987.
+A total of 33 red cards have been issued during Rugby World Cup tournaments since the first in 1987.
 Discipline at the 2003 event could be said to be the best out of all seven tournaments to date, at least in terms of red cards, as none were issued.
 Nine countries have seen at least one of their players dismissed, with Tonga and Canada both having lost three members of their team.
-The position with the most red cards is flanker, with five such players leaving the field.
-Two team captains have been dismissed by the referee.
-There has only been 1 red card to date for 2 yellow card offenses.
+The position with the most red cards is flanker, with eight such players leaving the field.
+Four team captains have been dismissed by the referee.
+There has only been one red card to date for two yellow card offenses, and only one red card in a World Cup final (in 2023).